 Thu 30 April 2015 | WHAT's NEW?! | Berber Memory and Modernity in Moroccan Museums | Norah Karrouche | Leiden University

-On Thursday 2 April 2015, Fokelien Kootstra will give a lecture on religion in ancient Arabia in the lecture series "WHAT's NEW?!
+On Thursday 30 April 2015, Norah Karrouche will give a lecture on Berber memory and modernity in Moroccan museums in the lecture series "WHAT's NEW?!
 Current Research on Islam and the Middle East."
 Time: 17.15-19.00 hours.
 Venue: Lipsius 228 (Cleveringaplaats 1, Leiden).
 Followed by drinks at the Faculty Club!

 War and terrorism overshadow interest in the pre-Islamic heritage of the Arabic peninsula.
 The new Leiden Centre for the Study of Ancient Arabia aims to make the general public more aware of the ancient history of this region.